Tunchi52/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #created a script that displays 3 line after displaying a pattern.
 #created a script that inverts matching pattern to display non-match
 #created a script that displays all lines of a file staeting with a letter.
 #created a script that replace char A and c from input Z and e.
+#created a script that removes all letter c and C from the input.